Aluerie/HextechButEfficient/README.md

 ## 📃 List of Scripts

+The checkmark ✅ in lists below means script is implemented.
+If it's not then it's coming soon™️.

 ### 🔵 Efficient BE (Blue Essence) management

 - [X] Mass-Disenchant Champion Shards accounting for Mastery levels.